mikechambers/dcli/src/dcliah/README.md

             This will normally be downloaded using the dclim and dclias tools, and uses a system appropriate directory by default.
+    -e, --end-custom-time <end-custom-time>
+            Custom end time in RFC 3339 date / time format

+            Must be a valid date in the past.

+            Example RFC 3339 format: 2020-12-08T17:00:00.774187+00:00

+            Required when --end-moment is set to custom, but otherwise not applicable.
+    -E, --end-moment <end-moment>
+            End moment from which to pull activities from

+            Activities will be retrieved from moment to end-moment.
+End moment must be greater than moment

+            For example, Specifying: --moment month --end-moment weekly will return all activities from a month ago up to the most recent weekly reset.

+            Valid values include daily (last daily reset), weekend (last weekend reset on Friday), weekly (last weekly reset on Tuesday), day (last day), week (last week), month (last month), all_time and custom as well as the following season moments launch, curse_of_osiris, warmind, season_of_the_outlaw, season_of_the_forge, season_of_the_drifter, season_of_opulence, season_of_the_undying, season_of_dawn, season_of_the_worthy,
+            season_of_arrivals, season_of_the_hunt.

+            When custom is specified, the custom start date in RFC3339 format must be specified with the --end-custom- time argument.

-    -m, --member-id <member-id>
+            For example: --moment custom --end-custom-time 2020-12-08T17:00:00.774187+00:00 [default: now] -m, --member-id <member-id>
             Destiny 2 API member id